message/iata/NL.md

 - passengers arriving from Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Lithuania, Liechtenstein, Luxembourg, Malta, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland;
 - passengers with a long-term residence permit issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland (Rep.), Italy, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain or Sweden;
 - family members of a national of an EEA Member State or Switzerland; more details can be found at <a href="https://tinyurl.com/j5ycrntc">https://tinyurl.com/j5ycrntc</a>;
-- residents of Australia, Israel, Japan, Korea (Rep.), New Zealand, Rwanda, San Marino, Singapore, Thailand, Uruguay and Vatican City (Holy See);
+- residents of Albania, Australia, Chinese Taipei, Israel, Japan, Korea (Rep.), Lebanon, New Zealand, North Macedonia (Rep.), Rwanda, San Marino, Serbia, Singapore, Thailand, USA and Vatican City (Holy See);
 - passengers with a consular, diplomatic, official, service or special passports traveling on duty;
 - passengers with a Schengen visa issued after 19 March 2020 traveling through the Netherlands to another Schengen Member State;
 - merchant seamen;
 - military personnel;
 - students with a proof of admission to a course of study;
 - partners with a completed "Declaration of relationship for COVID-19 entry ban exemption" form, a return onward ticket and proof that they have been in a relationship for at least 3 months with a resident of the Netherlands who is a national of an EEA Member State or Switzerland.
 As well as accompanying children of the partner who are younger than 18 years.
-More details can be found at <a href="https://tinyurl.com/25s9p98h">https://tinyurl.com/25s9p98h</a> ;
+More details can be found at <a href="https://tinyurl.com/25s9p98h">https://tinyurl.com/25s9p98h</a> .
-- effective 24 June 2021, residents of Albania, Chinese Taipei, Lebanon, North Macedonia (Rep.), Serbia and USA.
 2. Passengers are not allowed to transit through the Netherlands to Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland or Vatican City (Holy See) as final destination.
 This does not apply to:
 - nationals and residents of the Netherlands;